Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 13.41.25 UTC
+- WIB: Rabu, 5 November 2025 14.27.42 UTC
-- WITA: Rabu, 5 November 2025 14.41.25 UTC
+- WITA: Rabu, 5 November 2025 15.27.42 UTC
-- WIT: Rabu, 5 November 2025 15.41.25 UTC
+- WIT: Rabu, 5 November 2025 16.27.42 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology